When Is an Accounting Required?

 This accounting requirement does not apply to revocable trusts in which the settlors are continuing to act as the trustees.
 So, if you have, or are considering establishing a revocable (living) trust, you can rest assured that you will not be required to provide an accounting to the beneficiaries named in your trust!

 Yes.
 Probate Code § 16060 provides that a trustee has a duty to keep the beneficiaries of the trust reasonably informed of the trust and its administration.
-This means that, if a beneficiary makes a reasonable request for information relating to the administration of the trust, the trustee must provide that information to the beneficiary, provided that it is related to the beneficiary’s interest in the trust.
+This means that, if a beneficiary makes a reasonable request for information relating to the trust administration, the trustee must provide that information to the beneficiary, provided that it is related to the beneficiary’s interest in the trust.

 Probate Code §16063 requires the following information to be included in a trust accounting: